Perturbations of Extremal Kerr Spacetime: Analytic Framework and Late-time Tails: Perturbations of extremal Kerr

 for the actual Wronskian, where $R_1$ and $R_2$ are any two solutions of the homogeneous radial equation.
 We may equivalently express the transfer function $\glmo(x,x')$ in terms of the hatted quantities as

 where $\hat{\mathcal W}$ is the scaled Wronskian,

-In the next-to-last equality in Eq.\eqref{eq:Whatequal,extreme} we have evaluated the radial solutions for $x\to \infty$ and in its last equality we have evaluated them for $x\to 0^+$.
-It readily follows from Eq.\eqref{eq:symm hat radial slns} that $\What$ is complex-conjugated under $\left\{m\to -m,\omega\to-\omega^*\right\}$\footnote{We note that there is a typographical error in Eq.3.17~\cite{Casals:Longo:2018}: the minus sign should not be present in its right hand side, with no consequences at all for any of the results in~\cite{Casals:Longo:2018}.}.
+In the next-to-last equality in Eq.~\eqref{eq:Whatequal,extreme} we have evaluated the radial solutions for $x\to \infty$ and in its last equality we have evaluated them for $x\to 0^+$.
+It readily follows from Eq.~\eqref{eq:symm hat radial slns} that $\What$ is complex conjugated under $\left\{m\to -m,\omega\to-\omega^*\right\}$\footnote{We note that there is a typographical error in Eq.~~(3.17) ~\cite{Casals:Longo:2018}: the minus sign should not be present in its right-hand side, with no consequences at all for any of the results in~\cite{Casals:Longo:2018}.}.

 We now give other scaled Wronskian identities which will be useful for our later calculations.
-From the asymptotics in Eqs.\eqref{eq:Rin bc}, \eqref{eq:Rup bc} and \eqref{eq:Rout large-r}, it is straightforward to find
+From the asymptotics in Eqs.~\eqref{eq:Rin bc}, \eqref{eq:Rup bc} and \eqref{eq:Rout large-r}, it is straightforward to find

 and

 The last Wronskian identity that we give is

 which is only valid for $\omega\in\mathbb{R}$.
 We note that, for $\omega\in\mathbb{R}$, if $R$ is a solution of the radial Teukolsky equation for spin $s\neq 0$, then, because the corresponding radial operator $\mathcal L$ is not self-adjoint, $R^*$ is not a solution of the equation (for any spin), but $\Delta^{-s}\left.R^*\right|_{-s}$ is a solution of the equation for spin $s$.